sifarashik/youtube-channel-performance-dashboard/README.md

-# youtube-channel-performance-dashboard
+📌 Project Title
-An interactive YouTube Channel Performance Dashboard built using Google Sheets to analyze views, likes, comments, and shares.
-It uses KPIs, charts, and filters to visualize trends across categories, dates, and countries, helping identify audience engagement and top-performing content.
+YouTube Channel Performance Dashboard using Google Sheets 📊 Project Overview
+This project analyzes YouTube channel performance using an interactive dashboard built in Google Sheets.
+It visualizes key metrics such as views, likes, comments, and shares through KPIs, charts, and filters to identify trends, audience engagement, and top-performing content.